Qualifications & Guidelines

 The distribution of the competitors’ passes is based solely on the number of eligible FIS registered athletes by Province or Territory in each of the sports disciplines.

-Each provincial discipline will get their percentage of passes based on eligible requests submitted by all Provincial Sports Organizations and out of the total number of passes approved for distribution.
+Each provincial discipline will get their percentage of passes based on eligible requests submitted by all Provincial and Territorial Sports Organizations and out of the total number of passes approved for distribution.

-- It is the duty of the respective Provincial Sports Organisation (PSO) to return the pass of any athlete who decides to stop participating in the organised training and competition program of his/her club or provincial team during the season.
+- It is the duty of the respective PTSO to return the pass of any athlete who decides to stop participating in the organised training and competition program of his/her club or provincial team during the season.

-- Any PSO that does not properly monitor its athletes or that knowingly allows athletes to continue using the pass against the above rule will jeopardize their eligibility for future competitor passes.
+- Any PTSO that does not properly monitor its athletes or that knowingly allows athletes to continue using the pass against the above rule will jeopardize their eligibility for future competitor passes.

-- Returned Competitor Passes are non-refundable except in cases of serious injury.
+- Once a pass is approved it becomes non-refundable except in cases of serious injury.

 It is within the rights of the Provincial Governing Bodies to disqualify an athlete for other disciplinary reasons besides pass infractions.
 The cancellation of the All‐Area Competitors Pass may be one of the disciplinary actions open to them.